zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-amazon.md

 Unknown and unseen, and unseen, they are from the creed of the other Go.
 That is, apply the voice (here (i)) to the pannavinia Abundant habituation was drained into the shelter.
 Home Location There will be.
-The house is turned over. “”
+The house is turned over. ""

 [APZ 88.5] (#apz88 .5) {#apz88 .5 .ref .apz} "A Man Has Done Horses
-Whether the unknowns and the breaking of the cottage did not dispel the desire, Hence the noble man says” All the subtleties.
+Whether the unknowns and the breaking of the cottage did not dispel the desire, Hence the noble man says" All the subtleties.
 Notitions Since the pruritus people have not been saptists, but Aleth, no secrets.
 Non-Alloy The glass was cast by depletion of malice, because he was decompressed by depletion of lust.
 Because the street was made by decay of the brains, so the rain was finished and practiced